 - The National Electrical Manufactures Association standards.

-- The operation of a telecrane and other moveable and permanently mounted cranes up to 20-ton capacity.
+- The operation of an overhead crane, truck crane, and other moveable and permanently mounted cranes up to 20-ton capacity.

 - Principles and practices of technical and functional supervision and training.

 - Understand, interpret, and apply department policies, rules, regulations, and procedures.

 - Supervise, train, and evaluate assigned staff.

 - Troubleshoot and evaluate electrical systems and take appropriate actions.

 - Understand and design new PLC logic and HMIs.

 - Prepare oral and written instructions, including health and safety protocol.